Fall/early winter 2015

-What's better than reading?
-Reading to a DOG, of course!
 Children in grades 2-6 are invited to come and meet special therapy dogs once a month to practice their reading with a furry friend.
 Each child is given a specific 15-minute time slot for a "one on one" with their reading dog.
 Children must be able to read by themselves.
 This program is not for tutoring or becoming comfortable with dogs, rather, it is a chance for children to become more confident readers.
 Caregivers may remain in the building but are asked to remain outside the reading area.
-Sponsored by Therapy Dogs International. *Registration will open online one week prior to the program date.
+Sponsored by Therapy Dogs International. *Registration will open online two weeks prior to the program date.
 You will be notified of your time slot by email.
 December registration opens November 28.

 Youth programs are sponsored by the Friends of the Norfolk Public Library